 The Power of Compound Interest

 A wise man once said, “Compound interest is the eighth wonder of the world.
-He who understand it, earns it… He who doesn’t, pays it.”
+He who understands it earns it… He who doesn’t pay it.”
 That man was Albert Einstein.

 Compound interest might be compound, but it’s not complex.
 To help you understand compound interest, let’s take a look at how simple interest works.